ttusia/SANS-Workshop-2024/README.md

 4. Open the repo in a browser and browse to your PR
 5. Open the link to the failing action _Run OPA Tests - rds_
 6. Under the failing Validate OPA step expand the Testing 'tfplan.json' against 2 policies in namespace 'aws.validation' section.
 What is the error?
-7. Open the terraform for the RDS in terraform/rds/main.tf and fix the problem (hit there is a comment that )
+7. Open the terraform for the RDS in terraform/rds/main.tf and fix the problem (hint there is a comment that )
 8. Commit and push the code
 9. The OPA checks should succeed now.

-### Exercise 2 - Enforce Encryption of S3 Buckets
+### Exercise 2 - Enforce Encryption of RDS
-In this exercise we want to ensure our buckets are encrypted.
+In this exercise we want to ensure our databases are encrypted.
-1. Open the terraform/s3/main.tf files.
-You should see the lines commented out to enable SSE (server side encryption)
+1. Open the terraform/rds/main.tf files.
+You should see that storage encryption (```storage_encrypted```) is disabled
-2. If you have your local environment setup you can run the steps to generate the plan outputs with and without SSE enabled.
-Otherwise the plan files are in testfiles/aws/s3/encryption
+2. If you have your local environment setup you can run the steps to generate the plan outputs with ```storage_encrypted``` set to true and false.
+Otherwise the plan files are in testfiles/aws/rds/encryption
 3. Evaluate the difference in the plan outputs.
-4. Write a policy in the policies/s3 folder
+4. Write a policy in the policies/rds folder

+_Bonus_ - In terraform if a parameter is not required, it will have a default value if it is not specified.
+In the case of ```storage_encrypted``` encryption the default value is false.
+Remove the ```storage_encrypted``` parameter and redo the plan (or look in testfiles/aws/rds/encryption/not-set).
+How does this compare to the other plan outputs?
+Will your policy need to be updated to cover this case?

 ### Exercise 3 - Enforce Tagging Resources
 In this exercise we want to ensure all our resources have proper tags.
 1. Open the terraform/rds/main.tf and the terraform/s3/main.tf files.
 You should see the lines commented out to enable tagging.
 2. If you have your local environment setup you can run the steps to generate the plan outputs with and without tagging enabled.
 Otherwise the plan files are in testfiles/aws/s3/tagging and testfiles/aws/rds/tagging
 3. Evaluate the difference in the plan outputs.
-4. Write a policy in the policies folder that requires a data_classification and resource_owner_email tag.
+4. Write a policy in the policies folder that requires a data_classification and owner_email tag.

+_Bonus_ - Some AWS resources do not support tags, for example [Security Hub](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/securityhub_account).
+What will happen when your policy evaluates the terraform plan for Security Hub?
+You can uncomment out the terraform for Security Hub in terraform/securityhub and run an plan (or look in testfiles/aws/securityhub).
+Will your policy need to be updated to cover this case?

-### Exercise 4 - Put in Exception Case Encryption of S3 Public Buckets
+### Exercise 4 - Put in Exception Case Encryption of Databases
-In the exercise 2 we ensured our S3 buckets were encrypted, but that may not always be required, for instance html assets for a public website.
-We put in an exception to the encryption requirement if someone has tagged their bucket as public.
+In the exercise 2 we ensured our RDS instances were encrypted, but that may not always be required, for example if we are storing public data.
+We will put in an exception to the encryption requirement if someone has tagged their RDS instance as public.
-1. Open the terraform/s3/main.tf files.
+1. Open the terraform/rds/main.tf files.
 2. Locate the data_classification tag.
 2. If you have your local environment setup you can run the steps to generate the plan outputs with data_classification set to public and private.
-Otherwise the plan files are in testfiles/aws/s3/exception_for_encryption
+Otherwise the plan files are in testfiles/aws/rds/exception_for_encryption
 3. Evaluate the difference in the plan outputs.
-4. Update the policy in the policies/s3 folder that you wrote in Exercise 3
+4. Update the policy in the policies/rds folder that you wrote in Exercise 3

 ### Bonus
 By default new buckets don't allow public access.
 We can use the terraform resource [s3_bucket_public_access_block](https://registry.terraform.io/providers/hashicorp/aws/3.24.1/docs/resources/s3_bucket_public_access_block) to allow a bucket to be public.